yajrendrag/unmanic-plugins/source/reject_files_outside_pct_range_of_original/description.md

 ### Config description:

 #### <span style="color:blue">Mark the task as failed</span>
-During the worker processing, if this plugin determines that a file is larger than the original file, it will fail the task and no other plugins will be run.
+During the worker processing, if this plugin determines that a file is outside a percentage range of the original file size, it will fail the task and no other plugins will be run.

 Tasks that fail this way will be marked as failed in the Completed Tasks list.

-#### <span style="color:blue">Ignore files in future scans if end result is larger than source</span>
+#### <span style="color:blue">Ignore files in future scans if end result is outside a percentage range of the source</span>
-If during post-processing, the final file is determined to be larger than the original file, the source file will be flagged to be ignored for all future library file tests.
+If during post-processing, the final file is determined to be outside a percentage range of the original file, the source file will be flagged to be ignored for all future library file tests.

-If during the worker processing, the file is determined to be larger than the original file and the Mark the task as failed plugin option is enabled, the source file will be flagged to be ignored for all future library file tests.
+If during the worker processing, the file is determined to be outside a percentage range of the original file and the Mark the task as failed plugin option is enabled, the source file will be flagged to be ignored for all future library file tests.

 If during a library scan or file event, a file is found that would otherwise meet the criteria to be added as a new pending task, if that file has been previously flagged to be ignored, then it shall be ignored regardless of the file's status in the Completed Tasks list.